forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

     >
     Buy {{ .Title }}
     </button>

-{{% tip %}}
-Our template is expecting some specific front matter fields for our products.
-We could create an [archetype](https://gohugo.io/content-management/archetypes/) to assist our users with entering the necessary front matter, but since we're using Forestry to provide a content editing UI, we have chosen instead to include a Front Matter Template for products.
-This will provide the appropriate fields when adding a product in the Forestry UI.
-{{% /tip %}}

 The `snipcart-add-item` class tells Snipcart to listen for a click on this element.
 The `data-item-id`, `data-item-name`, `data-item-price`, and `data-item-url` attributes are required to tell Snipcart which product should be added to the cart.
 The rest of the attributes are optional.